 Issy is today a cluster for Innovation

-Thanks to its accurate economic strategy, Issy hosts today various international groups such as Microsoft, Cisco, Transdev and Colas as well as many start-ups skilled on ICT, Internet of things and Robotics as EMBIX and Withings.
+Thanks to its accurate economic strategy, Issy hosts today various international groups such as Microsoft, Cisco, Orange, Capgemini, CocaCola, Yves Rocher, Marie-Claire, Eurosport, France 24, Canal+, Nestlé, Transdev and Colas as well as many start-ups skilled on ICT, Internet of things and Robotics.
 In addition, the City developed a start-up incubator and several incentives for economic and academic actors to join its fruitful ecosystem.
-The large number of international groups, of promissing start-ups but also the implementation of the ISEP, a prestigious digital engineering school shows that Issy’s innovative stategy pays off.
+The large number of international groups, of promising start-ups but also the implementation of the ISEP, a prestigious digital engineering school shows that Issy’s innovative stategy pays off.

 Living Lab activities